Greater Toronto Area Commercial Real Estate

 GTA Investment Activity by Sector and Dollar Volume

-Average cap rate for all asset types GTA-wide – unchanged quarter-over-quarter
+Average cap rate for all asset types GTA-wide – down 20 bps year-over-year

 GTA Investment Volume